-It is reported that every 5th of April and 1st of November, there is a beautiful woman wearing a black satin dress who appears and lays flowers on the grave of John Edward Cameron.
-John Edward Cameron died on the 1st of November 1885 and there are a lot of rumors regarding the connection between him and the woman.
-Once there were twelve people who gathered on Cameron’s grave, waiting for the spirit of the woman to appear.
+It is reported that every 5th of April and 1st of November, a beautiful woman is wearing a black satin dress appears and lays flowers on the grave of John Edward Cameron.
+John Edward Cameron died on the 1st of November 1885, and there are many rumors regarding the connection between him and the woman.
+Once twelve people gathered on Cameron’s grave, waiting for the spirit of the woman to appear.
 To the amazement of the men, at sunset, the beautiful lady appeared!
-When one of the men tried to grab her she flew off and suddenly vanished.
+When one of the men tried to grab her, she flew off and suddenly vanished.

-People say that the lady planted the rosebush which bloomed every spring besides Cameron’s grave.
-She stopped coming in June 1888, but two years later the sexton saw her again.
+People say that the lady planted the rosebush, which bloomed every spring besides Cameron’s grave.
+She stopped coming in June 1888, but two years later, the sexton saw her again.
 She placed a bouquet of columbines on the grave and disappeared towards Bald Mountain.
 November 1 was the date when the young bachelor died of paralysis of the heart.
-Many young ladies in town had their eyes set on the sought after bachelor but John was not tempted by their beauty.
+Many young ladies in town had their eyes set on the sought after bachelor, but their beauty did not tempt John.
 It is rumored that he had his eyes set on a lady who lived near Bald Mountain, the lady who continues to visit him to this day.

 In 1874, a great fire destroyed most of the buildings in Central City.
-The town was rebuilt and sturdier materials were used such as stone and brick and this is what people see today.
+The town was rebuilt, and sturdier materials were used, such as stone and brick, which people see today.